Turing degree spectra of differentially closed fields: Low Differentially Closed Fields

 where, as defined earlier, $p_{n_{i},\rho_{i}}(X_{n_{0}},\ldots,X_{n_{i}})[s]$ is the current approximation to the minimal differential polynomial of $x_{n_{i,s}}$ over $\Q\la \rho_{i,s}\ra$.
 (Having $p_{n,\rho,s}$ be the zero polynomial when $x_n$ appears to be differentially transcendental over $\Q\la\rho\ra$ suits this definition of $\sigma_{i,s}$ nicely.)

-At stage $s+1$, we go through each $\R_n$ and $\S_n$ with $n\leq s$ in turn, with one substage for each, starting with $\R_0$, then $\S_0$, then $\R_1$, etc. At the substage for a requirement $\R_n$, fix $i$ such that $n=n_{i,s}$.
+\textbf{$\R_n$-substages.} At stage $s+1$, we go through each $\R_n$ and $\S_n$ with $n\leq s$ in turn, with one substage for each, starting with $\R_0$.
+At the substage for a requirement $\R_n$, fix $i$ such that $n=n_{i,s}$.
 (Such an $i$ must exist, since we included the least index $\notin\dom{h_s}$ on our list of indices $n_{i,s}$.
 After this least element has been reached, no further substages will be executed at this stage.)
-Now we know that, for all $n_{k,s}$ with $k<i$, $h_{s+1}(n_{k,s})=h_s(n_{k,s})$, since otherwise the stage would have ended before this substage.
-First we consult the theory \DCF0, asking whether the sentence
+Now we know that, for all $n_{k,s}$ with $k<i$, $h_{s+1}(n_{k,s})=h_s(n_{k,s})$, since otherwise the stage would have ended already.
+First we check whether the sentence

-belongs to this theory.
-If not, then we do nothing at this substage, and do not go on to the next substage, but instead go straight to the final step of stage $s+1$ (described below).
+belongs to \DCF0.
+If not, then we do nothing at this substage, and do not go on to the next substage, but instead go straight to the Final Step of stage $s+1$ (described below).
 In particular, $h_{s+1}(n_{k,s})$ is undefined for all $k\geq i$.
 As a simple example, if $p_{n_{i},\rho_{i}}=X_{n_{i}}-a[s]$ and $p_{n_{j},\rho_{j}}=X_{n_{j}}-a[s]$ for the same rational $a$ and for some $j<i$, then the sentence would be rejected as inconsistent.
 If it is consistent, then we follow these instructions. \begin{enumerate}